 The museum sells a local banner and other Enonkoski products.

-Guided tours must be requested two days before the visit
+Other times upon request.
+Reservations must be requested two days before the visit

 Helena Auvinen, Enonkoski

 Changing Exhibitions and Events 2023